Strauman/travis-latexbuild/README.md

 # config.ini - options
 ## `build-pattern`
-- Accepted values: a path
+- Accepted values: one or more paths
 - Default value: `tests/*/main.tex`
   - Paths of the files to build.
 If you want to specify multiple paths, you can comma separate them.
   - The path should be relative to the repo directory.